smt/resume/resume.markdown

 estimation, particularly as it pertains to the client side.
 Offers a strong background in many diverse web technologies and frameworks.

 Experience
 ----------

+### **Senior Software Engineer** at [EPAM Empathy Lab](http://epam.com/empathylab)

+*December 2012 - Present*

+Championing a more collaborative process for responsive web design between the UX and development disciplines.
+Curating an internal static web framework and responsive pattern library to be used on multiple projects.
+Leading development on responsive prototypes for NBC Universal, DIRECTV, AIG, Lionsgate, and the USA Network.

 ### **Senior Web Developer** at [Empathy Lab](http://empathylab.com)

-*April 2010 - Present*
+*April 2010 - December 2012*

-Creating front-end web applications on tight deadlines for marquee clientele.
+Created front-end web applications on tight deadlines for marquee clientele.
 Responsible for estimating work, vetting UX designs prior to development, developing key features, assisting team members on challenging sections of code, performing code reviews, and coordinating releases.